dzigor92/pogo-code-redemption/README.md

 - Paste a batch of codes (newline or comma separated) and load them into the tool.
 - Generate the official redemption link and QR code for the first pending code.
 - Mark codes as redeemed to keep a running history and avoid duplicates.
+- Resume exactly where you left off after a refresh thanks to automatic local storage.
 - Clear the session and load a fresh set whenever new codes arrive.

 ## Using the page locally